 iThrive Games has been hosting a series of paper prototype game jams in recent months.
 We had one in January at MagFest, and on April 1, we held one at DePaul University in Chicago.
 No fooling!

 This jam was different in that we included both college students and high school students.
-We presented game design resources to help them design around positive psychology concepts like empathy and curiosity, and then let them loose to come up with game ideas.
+We presented game design resources to help them design around positive psychology concepts, and then let them loose to come up with game ideas.
 Some 42 people attended, and 8 games were conceptualized or even designed!
 Spending the day with these folks was very rewarding for me, and left me with some important insights.

-- Including both high school and college students led to innovative ideas.
+- The high school students, by and large, had better ideas.
 The college students were coming up on final exams, so the instruction they’d experienced all semester about things like systems design and game balancing were at the forefront of their minds when approaching the exercise.
 While this meant that their ideas were often very well fleshed out and robust, it was the high school students who were unlimited by any constraints, who were more able to think outside the box and demonstrate great innovation.
 Pairing college students with high school students benefitted both groups and improved the ideas!

 - More presentation time resulted in more thoughtful design.
 At the MagFest Jam, we spent only 15 minutes talking about how to design for positive psychology and expected that the participants would be more dependent on our handouts to help them.
 This time, we spent 45 minutes explaining the resources and walking people through an example of how they might go about the process.
 This resulted in much more thoughtful ideas about what concept to use and how to express that in a game!
 We learned that participants respond well to more explanation, and the products reflect a greater understanding of what we’re trying to do.